 The Faculty of Environmental and Urban Change offers a 10-day program for high school students at our EcoCampus and other locations in Southern Costa Rica.
 This field course is rich in experiences that range from food production, forest ecosystems, Indigenous issues, Costa Rican history, rural culture and biodiversity conservation.
 The program has an immersive community-based approach, which builds on our long-standing relationships with different communities in Southern Costa Rica, including local producers, cooperatives, environmental groups and organizations and Indigenous communities, among others.

 This program is dependent on public health guidelines and restrictions.
-Programming likely to continue in Fall 2021.
+Programming likely to continue in Winter 2022.

 EUC Shadow Program for Future Students

 Do you have a great student who is passionate about environmental, geographical, and social change?
-Foster their love of the environment by encouraging them to take part in our EUC Shadow Program for Future Students
+Foster their love of the environment by encouraging them to take part in our EUC Shadow Program for Future Students.
+They will have the opportunity to meet with our students and admissions team, as well as, learn about our new undergraduate programs.

 Offered Monday to Friday